Amaury Coeytaux, violin

 François Kieffer, cello

-We are all familiar with Ravel’s love of Spanish music and his friendships with the Iberian artists of his time.
+Ravel’s love of Spanish music and his friendships with the Iberian artists of his time are well known.

-The composer of the Boléro championed these works, which are animated by an ‘intense life’, where ‘the melody flows in a seething torrent’ and is punctuated by a ‘prodigious rhythmic animation rhythm’.
-Today less well known than Manuel de Falla or Granados, Joaquín Turina was one of those composers promoted by Ravel.
-La oración del torero, originally written for four mandolins, evokes the contrast between the fierce animation of the arena and the audience waiting for the spectacle, and the silent devotion of a bullfighter praying for his life in an adjoining chapel.
-Another important influence of Ravel’s music, the Russian Romantic repertoire also explores writing for quartet.
-Tchaikovsky’s third and final is one of the composer’s darkest pieces and its funeral march ra during his funeral.
-The Modigliani quartet has been familiar with Ravel and his only quartet for many years.
-The work of a composer still a student, impressed by the path opened up by Debussy, this first piece of chamber music is nonetheless the expression of an already unique.
+The composer of the Bolero was a great advocate of these works, animated by ‘intense life’, in which ‘the melody flows in bubbling streams’ and hammered out with ‘prodigious rhythmic animation’.
+Less well known today than Manuel de Falla or Granados, Joaquín Turina was one of the composers promoted by Ravel.
+La oración del torero, originally written for four mandolins, evokes the contrast between the ferocious bustle of the bullring and the audience waiting for the show, and the silent devotion of a bullfighter praying for his life in an adjoining chapel.
+Another important influence on Ravel’s music was the Russian Romantic repertoire, which also explored writing for chamber ensemble.
+Souvenir de Florence, Tchaikovsky’s flamboyant sextet, combines Italian lyricism and Slavic intensity, and will be performed here with the exceptional participation of two guest soloists: Hélène Clément, viola (formerly of the Doric String Quartet) and Antoine Lederlin, cello (Belcea Quartet).
+The Modiglianis have been friends with Ravel and his unique quartet for many years.
+The work of a composer who was still a student, impressed by the path opened up by Debussy, this first page of chamber music is nonetheless the expression of an already unique aesthetic.

-‘This serious and youthful music appears, in its ardent suavity, to be the most spontaneous that Ravel ever wrote,’ wrote Roland Manuel.
-A rich programme, for a colourful concert!
+‘In its ardent sweetness, this serious, youthful music appears to be the most spontaneous Ravel ever wrote’ wrote Roland Manuel.
+A rich programme for a colourful concert!

 _______________________________________________________________________________________